05bit/django-smarter/README.rst

         # ...
     )

-Then you should define your views and include them in urls, see `Getting started`_ section below.
+Then you should define your views and include them in URLs, see `Getting started`_ section below.

 Getting started